MIGG-NTU/MIG_Docs/source/ntu/cluster/fugaku.rst

 Preparation
 ++++++++++++++

 - **Passphrase for Supercomputer Fugaku**: this is a ``.pdf`` file involving passphrase code, which used to access the certificate file.
-This file can be downloaded with a link in an e-mail with subject of "Your passphrase for the supercomputer Fugaku".
+This file can be downloaded with a link in an e-mail with the subject of "Your passphrase for the supercomputer Fugaku".

     .. note::
         This link requires a verification with password of ``hpci-id#verification code``.
-The ``hpci-id`` and ``verification code`` can be found in an e-mail with subject of "News of registered HPCI-ID".
+The ``hpci-id`` and ``verification code`` can be found in an e-mail with the subject of "News of registered HPCI-ID".

-- **Certificate file**: this file with filename of ``uxxxxx.p12`` can be downloaded via an e-mail with subject of "Notification of client certificate for the Supercomputer Fugaku".
+- **Certificate file**: this file with filename of ``uxxxxx.p12`` can be downloaded via an e-mail with the subject of "Notification of client certificate for the Supercomputer Fugaku".

 Install  client certificate
 ++++++++++++++++++++++++++++